Raphael-hub/epstore/README.md

 ## Tests

 You can run the current test suite with `npm test` - make sure that postgres is running first and initialised with the `eCommerce.sql` file beforehand.
+Or use the `setup.sh` script to automatically initiate the database, run the tests and re-initialise the database once done.

+The test suite may return errors if the database has already been used (products are already listed) - so it is better to run the tests before using the database and then re-initialising the database after for a clean slate.
+The test suite will clean up all users/products/orders that it creates but if not re-initialised the primary keys (users.id, products.id, orders.id, etc.) will not start at 1.